laura-summerauer/TROPIRES_SummerSchool_Uganda/README.md

 - Rwenzori foothills (West of Kibale NP)
 - East of Kibale NP
 - Saaka / volcanic area in Fort Portal (Saaka University campus)
-- I very much recommend to **remove Saaka samples from modeling**, since these are substantially different from all the other samples!!
+- I very much recommend to **remove Saaka samples prior to modeling**, since these are substantially different from all the other samples!!

 ``` r
 laura_data <- readRDS("data/calibration_data/NIRabs_PhDLaura_Uganda.rds")